 The alternative to using plugins is to code your WordPress website yourself.
 Since not everyone has the patience or the skill for coding, plugins are a more practical option.
 So, how do you find good plugins, and how can you use them without wrecking the performance of your site?

-You can use tools like New Relic to identify which plugins are slowing down your website with database queries.
-But because using New Relic itself slows the performance of a website, we advise that you disable it as soon as you’re done using it.
+You can use tools like Query Monitor to identify which plugins are slowing down your website with database queries.

 How (and to what degree) a plugin negatively impacts your WordPress website will depend on the function of the plugin.
 Some affect specific pages, like the checkout page, while others can slow down every page on your website.